Milkdown/milkdown/gh-pages/pages/internals/parser/index.md

 ## Example

-For every node, there will be a parser specification which has the following structure:
+For every node/mark, there will be a parser specification which has the following structure:

 ```typescript
 import { nodeFactory } from '@milkdown/core';